jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### Component Upgrades
   * Ruby 2.1.4
-  * Chef 12.0.3 - Chef Server is now internally using Chef Client 12 in local mode for its installation and configuration.
+  * Chef 12.0.3 - CINC Server is now internally using Chef Client 12 in local mode for its installation and configuration.

 ### API Changes and Additions